Start the Fuchsia emulator

 (Linux only) Most Linux machines support VM acceleration through KVM, which greatly improves the performance and usability of the emulator.

-1. Add yourself to the kvm group on your machine:
+1. If KVM is available on your machine, add yourself to the kvm group on your machine:

 sudo usermod -a -G kvm ${USER}